hakancelikdev/unimport/CONTRIBUTING.md

 ## Development and Contributing

+We do the development process with [dev](https://github.com/hakancelik96/unimport/tree/dev) branch.
+We merge it with the [master](https://github.com/hakancelik96/unimport/tree/master) before a new version is released.
+Therefore, our master branch always equal to the most stable version.

 ## Issue

 To make an improvement, add a new feature or anything else, please open a issue first.